History of Oakland, California: 2000s

-2010s
+2010s–2020s

 Due to misconduct by the Oakland Police Department, the City of Oakland has paid a total of $57 million during the 2001–2011 timeframe to victims of police abuse—the largest sum of any city in California.

-On October 10, 2011, protesters and civic activists began "Occupy Oakland" demonstrations directed against national social and economic inequality at Frank Ogawa Plaza in Downtown Oakland.
+On October 10, 2011, protesters and civic activists began "Occupy Oakland" demonstrations directed against national social and economic inequality at Frank H. Ogawa Plaza in Downtown Oakland.
 The demonstrators set up an encampment that, at one point, consisted of "a miniature city" of as many as 150 tents.
 At one point, a second encampment was established at Snow Park on Lake Merritt.
 Oakland Police raided and dismantled the two protest sites at Frank Ogawa Plaza and Snow Park early in the morning on October 25.
 Later the same day, in efforts to reestablish the encampments, protesters clashed with police.
 Two officers and three protesters were injured and more than a hundred people were arrested.
 On November 2, thousands marched upon and shut down the Port of Oakland.
 At least two Iraqi war veterans were injured in the demonstrations, by police action.
 By November 14, the encampment at the plaza in front of City Hall had been cleared, and it was announced by city officials the continued protests had cost the city $2.4 million.
 A January 28, 2012 attempt by Occupy Oakland protesters to overtake the vacant Henry J. Kaiser Convention Center resulted in hundreds of arrests by police, and that evening a break-in by vandals to Oakland City Hall resulted in damage to artwork and the building itself.

 Throughout the 2010s, the city's Oakland Medical Center, the first HMO and first Kaiser Permanente hospital, underwent a $2 billion retrofit including numerous new buildings.

-On April 2, 2012, seven people were killed in a shooting at Oikos University, located in East Oakland near the airport and Coliseum Complex.
+On April 2, 2012, seven people were killed in a mass shooting at Oikos University, located in East Oakland near the airport and Coliseum Complex.
 Suspect One L. Goh surrendered an hour later to police in Alameda.
 The shooting was considered the deadliest mass killing in the city's history.